Rosalynn Carter marks 96th birthday at home with former president, butterflies and ice cream

 The Rosalynn Carter Institute for Caregivers is sponsoring a screening of a new film, “Unconditional,” which focuses on the challenges people face as caregivers for sick, aging and disabled loved ones.
 The event, scheduled for 6:30 p.m. at Plains High School, is open to the public.

-Since her husband was Georgia governor in the early 1970s, Rosalynn Carter has called for a more comprehensive American health care system treating mental health as integral to overall health and recognizing the importance of caregivers to the nation’s social and economic well-being.
+Since her husband was Georgia’s governor in the early 1970s, Rosalynn Carter has called for a more comprehensive American healthcare system treating mental health as integral to overall health and recognizing the importance of caregivers to the nation’s social and economic well-being.

 Olsen noted the former first lady has pushed multiple U.S. administrations to establish an office within the Department of Health and Human Services dedicated exclusively to advocating for caregivers.
 The office develops specific programs to aid caregivers and analyzes all public policy — from tax provisions to labor rules and regulations — through the vantage point of people caring for loved ones.